 Mr. Svetoslav Moldovansky joined First Investment Bank AD in 2005 as Director of "Specialised Internal Control Service".
 From 2007 to 2008 he was a Chief Executive Officer of "First Investment Bank - Albania Sh.a".
-From 2008 to 2010 he held a position as Director of the "Operations" Department.
-In 2010 he was elected as a member of the Managing Board of First Investment Bank AD, and in the beginning of 2011 he was appointed as a Deputy Executive Director.
-Since the end of 2011 Mr. Moldovansky has been an Executive Director of the Bank.
-At the end of 2015, he was elected as Chief Operating Officer (COO).
+From 2008 to 2010 he held a position as Director of "Operations" Department.
+In 2010 he was elected as a member of the Managing Board

-Previously, Mr. Moldovansky worked as manager in "Management of Corporate Risk" at KPMG Bulgaria OOD and as a senior auditor at Deloitte&Touche (now Deloitte), Bulgaria.
+Previously, Mr. Moldovansky worked as manager in "management of the corporate risk" at KPMG Bulgaria OOD and as a senior auditor at Deloitte&Touche (now Deloitte), Bulgaria.
 He holds a Master's in Finance from the University of National and World Economy in Sofia.
 Mr. Moldovansky is a certified auditor from the Information Systems Audit and Control Association (ISACA), USA.